shakacode/react_on_rails/README.md

 **For a complete example of this gem, see our live demo at [www.reactrails.com](http://www.reactrails.com). ([Source Code](https://github.com/shakacode/react-webpack-rails-tutorial))**

+**Speaking!**: Justin is speaking [GORUCO](http://goruco.com/#speakers) on Saturday, June 24, 2017 in NYC: "Front-End Sadness to Happiness: The React on Rails Story".
+[Email Justin](mailto:justin@shakacode.com) to give this talk at your local meetup or company.
+[Subscribe](https://app.mailerlite.com/webforms/landing/l1d9x5) to be notified of local and *online* presentations of this talk.

-Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
+**Aloha from Justin Gordon** ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects involving React, React-Native, and Rails, including conversion of AngularJs to React.
 Please [contact me](mailto:justin@shakacode.com) if we could potentially help you in any way.
-Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing ScreenHero plus Slack/Github based coaching for React on Rails.
+Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing ScreenHero plus Slack/Github based [coaching](http://www.shakacode.com/work/shakacode-coaching-plan.pdf) for React on Rails.
 See our blog post [Can ShakaCode Help You?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9) for more information.

 I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
 In addition to React.js and Rails, we're doing React-Native iOS and Android apps!